PSU-ICDS/icds_docs/docs/software/modules.md

 -   **Login Delays:** Loading many modules can slow down login time.

 **Recommendation:**\
-Use `module save` and `module restore` to manage your default interactive environment.\
 For batch jobs, always define the environment explicitly within the job script.